 Current events are compared to our knowledge of world history – conjoining books we have read in genres of non-fiction, poetry, historical fiction and biographies.
 Modern-day (yes, sometimes political) personalities remind us of characters in books that we have admired or pitied.

 “Literature adds to reality, it does not simply describe it.
 It enriches the necessary competencies that daily life requires and provides; and in this respect, it irrigates the deserts that our lives have already become.” ~ C.S.
 Lewis

 Reading adds value and understanding to a complicated world.
-Psychologists suggest that those who often read fiction appear to be better able to understand other people, empathize with them and view the world from their perspective.
+I believe reading fiction, in particular, enables us to understand other people, empathize with them and view the world from different perspectives.